MelodicXP/WWYR-back-end/README.md

 Start time: 9:30 am

+Finish time: 10:30 am

+Start time: 8:00 am

-Finish time:
+Finish time: 9:15 am

-Actual time needed to complete:
+Actual time needed to complete: 2 hours

-11-29-2023 9:30pm - Application now has successful connection to MongoDB using Mongoose.
+11-29-2023 9:30am - Application now has successful connection to MongoDB using Mongoose.

 Name of feature: Set up back-end to connect to MongoDB using Mongoose